 “It doesn’t matter how many times you fail, you only have to be right once.”

-What Are Your Chances Of Reaching Success?
-100%!
-(If you want it!)
+What Are Your Chances Of Reaching Financial Success?

 Growing up, I heard snippets like “do the best you can,” “apply yourself,” “be productive,” and “accomplish things daily.”
 Sounds so easy.
 If I follow this advice, I will be successful.
 But, successful at what?
 Ah, that was the hard part!
 You need to define your own strategic goals in your field, finances, and life.
 Make sure they are reasonable and achievable.